21 (Adele album): Legacy

 With the release of 21, critics began to tout Adele as the new torchbearer for the British soul music that ascended to the American mainstream via Duffy, Joss Stone, Amy Winehouse and Lily Allen.
 Although the initial popularity of these artists in the early 2000s incited the media to declare a "new wave of British invasion", Joseph Viney of Sputnikmusic saw their subsequent absence as an opportunity for Adele to "stake her claim as the UK's leading solo female artist".
 John Murphy of MusicOMH declared the album "a timely reminder that British soul hasn't lost its mojo".
-Indie label XL Recordings founder Richard Russell discussed what be believed to be the quasi-subversiveness of 21's chart dominance.
-Characterising the success of 21 as "almost political and sort of radical", Russell stated that the lack of gimmicks in Adele's music undermined the widespread perception that female performers have to conform to specific body-types, or imbue their music with gratuitous sexual imagery, in order attain success.
+Indie label XL Recordings founder Richard Russell discussed what he believed to be the quasi-subversiveness of 21's chart dominance.
+Characterising the success of 21 as "almost political and sort of radical", Russell stated that the lack of gimmicks in Adele's music undermined the widespread perception that female performers have to conform to specific body types, or imbue their music with gratuitous sexual imagery, to attain success.

 Retrospectively, the album received widespread critical praise.
-Stereogum wrote that 21 established Adele as "pop royalty" and called the album "one of history’s great, resilient breakup albums" while Pitchfork praised the album for "cementing her legacy as an artist who could make once-in-a-generation milestones out of her music".
-Atwood Magazine compared the album to Frank Ocean's Blonde, as they are both sophomore albums, and commented that both albums "could slide into the catalogues of greats like Amy Winehouse and Aretha Franklin and no one would be the wiser" and called Adele "one of the most captivating songwriters of the 21st century".
+Stereogum wrote that 21 established Adele as "pop royalty" and called the album "one of history's great, resilient breakup albums", while Pitchfork praised the album for "cementing her legacy as an artist who could make once-in-a-generation milestones out of her music".
+Atwood Magazine compared the album to Frank Ocean's Blonde, as they are both second albums, and commented that both albums "could slide into the catalogues of greats like Amy Winehouse and Aretha Franklin and no one would be the wiser" and called Adele "one of the most captivating songwriters of the 21st century".
 NME described 21 as a "heartbreak pop classic" and further emphasized that it is "so classic in a way that stands the test of time".
-In an article explaing Adele's record-breaking achievements and impact, The Recording Academy wrote that "Plenty of albums have tapped into emotional truths; few have endured like 21", and further commented that 21 "continues to resonate with audiences in 2021 as much as it did in 2011".
+In an article explaining Adele's record-breaking achievements and impact, The Recording Academy wrote that "Plenty of albums have tapped into emotional truths; few have endured like 21", and further commented that 21 "continues to resonate with audiences in 2021 as much as it did in 2011".
 Both Junkee and Consequence of Sound credited the album for revitalizing pop music, heralding "a new era of relatable pop", and inspiring a new generation of artists.